BiologicalRecordsCentre/recorder-feedback/README.md

 Once content has been generated, the system dispatches it to users via email.
 There are multiple methods for dispatching feedback content:

-### Dispatching from the Python Controller App:
-- The Controller App includes functionality to send emails directly using a Flask-Mail integration.
-- Emails can be dispatched manually by triggering a specific list or can be automated through the job scheduler.

 ### Dispatching from R Feedback Generator:
 - The feedback generation pipeline also has an R-based approach for sending emails.
-See: https://biologicalrecordscentre.github.io/recorder-feedback-content/#Sending_emails
+See: https://biologicalrecordscentre.github.io/recorder-feedback-content